imancrrzii/Topupnow/README.md

-# FoodEdgy
+# TopupNow
-Online Food Ordering Management System Mini-Project.
-This is a Web based Application developed using PHP as a Host Language.Anybody can create an account and order online.
+Online Topup Management System Mini-Project.
+This is a Web based Application developed using PHP with OOP as a Host Language.Anybody can create an account and order online.

-# Screenshots

 # Technologies Used
 * PHP